Unions, intersections and a one-shot quantum joint typicality lemma: Preliminaries

 By a quantum state or a density matrix in a Hilbert space $\cH$, we mean a Hermitian, positive semidefinite linear operator on $\cH$ with trace equal to one.
 By a POVM element $\Pi$ in $\cH$, we mean a Hermitian positive semidefinite linear operator on $\cH$ with eigenvalues between $0$ and $1$.
 Stated in terms of inequalities on Hermitian operators, $\zero \leq \Pi \leq \one$, where $\zero$, $\one$ denote the zero and identity operators on $\cH$.
 In what follows, we shall use several times the Gelfand-Naimark theorem which is stated below for completeness. \begin{fact}[Gelfand-Naimark] Let $\Pi$ be a POVM element in a Hilbert space $\cH$.
 For any integer $d \geq 2$, there exists an orthogonal projection $\Pi'$ in $\cH \otimes \C^d$ such that

 for all linear operators $A$ acting on $\cH$.
 Above, $\ket{0}$ is a fixed vector, independent of $\Pi$ and $A$, in $\C^d$. \end{fact}

-Since quantum probability is a generalisation of classical probability, one can talk of a so-called `classical POVM element'.
+Since quantum probability is a generalisation of classical probability, one can talk of a so-called `classical POVM element', as done in the introduction.
 Suppose we have a probability distribution $p(x)$, $x \in \cX$.
 A classical POVM element on $\cX$ is a function $f: \cX \rightarrow [0,1]$.
 The probability of accepting the POVM element $f$ is then $\sum_{x: x \in \cX} p(x) f(x)$.
 One can continue to use the operator formalism for classical probablity with the understanding that density matrices and POVM elements are now diagonal matrices.

 Let $\elltwo{v}$ denote the $\ell_2$-norm of a vector $v \in \cH$.
-For an operator $A$ on $\cH$, we use $\ellone{A}$ to denote the Schatten $\ell_1$-norm, aka trace norm, of $A$, which is nothing but the sum of singular values of $A$.
-We use $\ellinfty{A}$ to denote the Schatten $\ell_\infty$-norm, aka operator norm, of $A$, which is nothing but the largest singular value of $A$.
+For an operator $A$ on $\cH$, we use $\ellone{A}$ to denote the Schatten $\ell_1$-norm, also known as trace norm, of $A$, which is nothing but the sum of singular values of $A$.
+We use $\ellinfty{A}$ to denote the Schatten $\ell_\infty$-norm, also known as operator norm, of $A$, which is nothing but the largest singular value of $A$.
 For operators $A$, $B$ on $\cH$, we have the inequality

 Let $\cX$ be a finite set.
 By a {\em classical-quantum} state on $\cX \cH$ we mean a quantum state of the form $ \rho^{\cX \cH} = \sum_{x \in \cX} p_x \ketbra{x}^{\cX} \otimes \rho_x^{\cH}, $ where $x$ ranges over computational basis vectors of $\cX$ viewed as a Hilbert space, $\{p_x\}_{x \in \cX}$ is a probability distribution on $\cX$ and the operators $\rho_x$, $x \in \cX$ are quantum states in $\cH$.
 We will also use the terminology that $\rho$ is classical on $\cX$ and quantum on $\cH$.